2020 Dublin Racing Festival day one – Leopardstown tips for Saturday

 As readers will find out early next week when my 2020 Arkle tips get published, I’m not sure there’s much more progression to come from Notebook and I’ll certainly be backing Fakir D’Oudairies to come out on top at Cheltenham, where the going is sure to come up favourable soft on day one.
 That being said, ground conditions at Leopardstown on Saturday will likely be yielding at best, so I’m inclined to take a chance on CASH BACK spoiling the party on this occasion.

 Willie Mullins’ eight-year-old only made his debut for new connections last March, winning his first start over hurdles on good ground at Thurles.
 Since switching to chasing, Cash Back has been very impressive, winning both his starts by very comfortable margins.
 At Cheltenham, I’d favour Fakir D’Oudaires to get the job done.
-But on quick ground around a flat-track like Leopardstown, Cash Back could be the best option.
+But on quick ground around a flat-track like Leopardstown, Cash Back (Betfred) could be the best option.

 2:35pm Matheson Handicap Chase